 All Columbia College applicants are required to authenticate their identity as part of the admissions review process.
-Main Campus Day Program admits will complete authentication as part of the registration and enrollment, rather than during admission review.

 In order to be used for identity authentication, government-issued photo identification (e.g. driver's license, passport, permanent resident card, etc.) must be valid and current.
 Expired identification will not be accepted for authentication.
 The applicant's full name, date of birth, and other directory information must match their application and student file (as applicable).